sigp/lighthouse/book/src/installation-source.md

 ### Compilation error

 Make sure you are running the latest version of Rust.
 If you have installed Rust using rustup, simply type `$ rustup update`.

-### OpenSSL

-If you get a build failure relating to OpenSSL, try installing `openssl-dev` or `libssl-dev` using your OS package manager.

-- Ubuntu: `$ apt-get install libssl-dev`.
-- Amazon Linux: `$ yum install openssl-devel`.

 [WSL]: https://docs.microsoft.com/en-us/windows/wsl/about